 So I typically try to get in at least 100 responses before even reading any.
 200 is better.
 500 responses will only slightly add more value, but is way more work – diminishing returns.

-How long it will take to get 100 responses depends on your traffic, so if you have a low-traffic site, you might have to do with less responses.
+How long it will take to get 100 responses depends on your traffic, so if you have a low-traffic site, you might have to do with fewer responses.

 What to look for